AustinReese/UsedVehicleSearch/README.md

 * Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially

-* Track which cities have been scraped recently to add order to the scraping process

 * Allow users to specify a search radius and return more specific results when searching by location

 * Login/Logout functionality which allows users to save certain filter combinations and search results.